pegros/PEG_EXCEL/help/sfpegExcelLoader.md

     * In atomic mode all records are rejected if one gets an error.
 * `Show Debug?`to activate debug information (footer display and console logs)

-_Note_: when in Flow builder, an additional `Parent Record ID` property is available to explicitly define the value to be used to set the configured `Lookup Field`.
+ℹ️ When in Flow builder, an additional `Parent Record ID` property is available to explicitly define the value to be used to set the configured `Lookup Field`.

 ### User Permissions Assigment